kennytilton/matrix/cljs/mxintro/README.md

 # Introduction to Matrix and mxWeb

-mxWeb is a thin web framework built atop the Matrix dataflow library.

-Matrix endows application state with causal power over other program state, freeing the developer of the tedious and error-prone task of reliably propagating change across complex models.
+Fundamentally, `Matrix` simply endows application state with causal power over other program state, freeing the developer of burden of reliably propagating unpredictable change across highly interdependent models.

+### You say "reactive", we say "dataflow"
+Most folks today call this _reactive programming_.
+That describes well the programmer mindset in the small, but we find _dataflow_ more descriptive of the emergent system behavior.
+A financial analyst builds a spreadsheet model of a business by writing cell formulas that use other cells, but their goal to play "what if?" by changing critical inputs and watching the effects propagate across the model.

-Matrix has much good company in this field known as _reactive programming_.
-We believe Matrix offers more transparency, finer granularity, more expressiveness, and greater application coverage, but the differences are in degree, not spirit.
+Matrix has much good company in this field.
+We believe Matrix offers more transparency, finer granularity, more expressiveness, and greater functional coverage than others, but in each dimension Matrix differs in degree, not spirit.

+More grandly, Matrix brings our application models to life, animating them in response to streams of external inputs.
+Hence the name.

+> ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

+### mxWeb "poster" application
-Below we introduce Matrix in the context of mxWeb, because nothing challenges a developer more than keeping application state consistent while an intelligent user does their best to use a rich interface correctly.
+`mxWeb` is a thin web framework built atop Matrix.
+We introduce Matrix in the context of mxWeb, because nothing challenges a developer more than keeping application state consistent while an intelligent user does their best to use a rich interface correctly.

 So far, so fuzzy.
-Let's get "hello, Matrix" running and look at some code.
+Let's get "hello, Matrix" running then look at some code.

 ## Set-Up